 For summer barbecues, honey is the secret ingredient for delicious seafood and meats.
 In particular, Bee America’s Tulip Poplar Honey is the perfect accompaniment to all of your outdoor cooking.
 You’ll love its all-natural sweetness and dark orange amber color, which pair perfectly with many spicy and tangy barbecue ingredients.
 Being such a thick substance, honey has the special ability to seal in a meat’s own juices that seep out during the high heat of grilling, keeping the cuts tender and moist.

-Treat your mother to something special this Mother’s Day with homemade skin care products.
+Looking for an usual hostess gift?
+Homemade skin care products featuring honey as the main ingredient are the perfect gift to show your hosts how much you value their hospitality.
 Honey’s antioxidants make it an excellent natural ingredient for pampering one’s skin.
 Honey helps speeds skin cell turnover and boosts radiance.

 The inception of the first Earth Day is inexorably linked with a time of great political unrest and social upheaval.
 On April 22, 1970, 20 million Americans took to the streets to protest against environmental indifference and rampant pollution.
 These organized protests ultimately led to political change and the passage of landmark environmental laws, including the Clean Air Act, Clean Water Act, Endangered Species Act, Marine Mammal Protection Act, and Estuary Protection Act.